ohler55/opee/README.md

   - ask to print or write report

 - write a Collector and FanOut Actor class
+ - figure out how to deal with common context, maybe with a job class or some common method

 - describe patterns for use